FIX: Snipping tool grey screen in Windows 10/11

 - Restart the system when prompted by Windows.

-- If the issue persists, try the following troubleshooting tips to fix the issue.
+If the issue persists, try the following troubleshooting tips to fix the issue.
+You should reboot the system, and check if the Snipping tool is now accessible.